 - Use the Entities icon to add new people to your team and assign tasks to them

 How Gantt projects will help you plan the future

 It’s estimated that 37% of actively managed projects fail, with the number rising to 60% for IT projects.
 One of the top reasons for this is a “lack of clear roles and responsibilities.”

 Gantt charts not only ensure that every task, including its timeframes, is accounted for but also assign them to individuals who can see the effect that not completing the task in time has on the rest of the project.

-Best of all, Merlin Project Express, SheetPlanner, Aeon Timeline, and XMind are available to you absolutely free for seven days with a trial of Setapp, a platform with more than 200 top-rated Mac apps that would help you manage every aspect of your life.
+Best of all, Merlin Project Express, SheetPlanner, and Aeon Timeline are available to you absolutely free for seven days with a trial of Setapp, a platform with more than 200 top-rated Mac apps that would help you manage every aspect of your life.
 Try them all today at no cost and imagine how more productive your days can be.